wlunaj111/api-gateway-artemis/README.md

 ### Environment Variables

-Rename the file `.env.template` to `.env` and adjust the variables values properly
+In the file `.env` adjust the variables values properly

-This app needs the following environment Variables
+This file needs the following environment variables

 - `MONGODB_URI` this is the Mongodb URI string
 - `PORT` the server http port for the application